 Using Volumes On Synology NAS

 When you install a Synology NAS for the first time and skip custom options, the process will combine all disks into a single Storage Pool and use that entire pool for a single Volume.
 If you have multiple disks connected in a single Storage Pool, you will create redundancy or fault tolerance.
-However, there are other options where you create more Volumes and optionally separate Storage Pools.
+However, there are other options where you can create more Volumes and optionally separate Storage Pools.

-You can review all these items on your own Synology NAS with the Storage Manager.
-The Storage Manager is one of the default applications on your NAS and a very powerful tool that gives you all the necessary information about the configuration and health of your disks, pools, and volumes.
+You can review all these items on your Synology NAS with the Storage Manager.
+The Storage Manager is one of the default applications on your NAS and a powerful tool that gives you all the necessary information about the configuration and health of your disks, pools, and volumes.

 Disks, storage pool, and volume